Skip to main content

 • MPhil/PhD Psychology

-These studentships will be part of the BBSRC LIDo DTP and start in September 2024.
+These studentships are part of the BBSRC LIDo DTP and initially started in September 2024.

 PROJECT DETAILS